glotzerlab/signac-docs/docs/source/hooks.rst

 The :py:class:`~flow.FlowProject.add_hook` decorator tells :py:class:`~signac` to run a hook (or set of hooks) when an operation reaches any of the following triggers:
     * :py:meth:`~flow.FlowProject.add_hook.on_start` will execute when the operation begins execution.
-    * :py:meth:`~flow.FlowProject.add_hook.on_finish` will execute when the operation exits, with or without error.
+    * :py:meth:`~flow.FlowProject.add_hook.on_exit` will execute when the operation exits, with or without error.
     * :py:meth:`~flow.FlowProject.add_hook.on_success` will execute when the operation exits without error.
-    * :py:meth:`~flow.FlowProject.add_hook.on_fail` will execute when the operation exits with error.
+    * :py:meth:`~flow.FlowProject.add_hook.on_error` will execute when the operation exits with error.

 The :py:class:`~flow.FlowProject.add_hook` decorator accepts objects as a function of the job operation (:py:class:`~flow.project.JobOperation`).
-The decorators :py:meth:`~flow.FlowProject.add_hook.on_start` and  :py:meth:`~flow.FlowProject.add_hook.on_finish`
+The decorators :py:meth:`~flow.FlowProject.add_hook.on_start` and  :py:meth:`~flow.FlowProject.add_hook.on_exit`
 accept functions with two parameters: the operation name and the :py:class:`Job` object.
-The decorator :py:meth:`~flow.FlowProject.add_hook.on_fail`, accepts functions with three parameters: the operation name, the output error, and the :py:class:`Job` object.
+The decorator :py:meth:`~flow.FlowProject.add_hook.on_error`, accepts functions with three parameters: the operation name, the output error, and the :py:class:`Job` object.

 :py:class:`~flow.FlowProject.add_hook` can be used to store basic information about the execution of a job operation in the job document.